KucharekSzymon/electron-basic-crud-database-client/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository
-3. Navigate to the project directory:
+2. Navigate to the project directory
-4. Install the dependencies:
+3. Install the dependencies:

 ```bash
 npm install